 10.2.
 What type of shrimp is best for cocktail?

-Large, sweet shrimp such as Gulf shrimp or Argentinian red shrimp are highly recommended for their taste and presentation.
+Big sweet shrimp like gulf shrimp or Argentinian red shrimp work great for taste and look.

 10.3.
 How can I make shrimp cocktail ahead of time?

-You can boil the shrimp and prepare the cocktail sauce in advance.
-Store them separately and assemble just before serving.
+You can cook the shrimp and make the sauce a day before.
+Keep them in the fridge and put them together before serving.

 10.4.
 Can I make my cocktail sauce spicy?

-Absolutely!
-You can add more horseradish, chili paste, or even diced hot peppers to amp up the heat in your sauce.
+Sure, you can add more horseradish, chilli paste or hot peppers to turn up the heat.

 10.5.
 Are there any substitutes for horseradish in cocktail sauce?

-If you prefer a milder option, consider using sriracha or wasabi as an alternative to horseradish.
+If you want something milder use sriracha or wasabi insted of horseradish.

 shrimp cocktail recipe